 "Self performance for IADLs" means what you actually did in the last thirty days before the assessment, not what you might be capable of doing.
-Coding is based on the level of performance that occurred three or more times in the thirty-day period.
+Scoring is based on the level of performance that occurred at least one time in the thirty-day period.
 Your self performance is scored as:

 (a) Independent if you received no help, set-up help, or supervision;

 (b) Set-up help/arrangements only if on some occasions you did your own set-up/arrangement and at other times you received help from another person;